Azure/terraform-cdk-constructs/API.md

 public addBlob(blobName: string, filePath: string, props?: StorageBlobConfig): Blob
 ```

-Adds a blob to an Azure Storage Container.
+Adds a blob to this Azure Storage Container.

+This method facilitates the addition of a blob to an Azure Storage Container managed by this class.
+It handles the creation and
+configuration of the blob, including setting its type, source content, and metadata.
+This is useful for uploading various types
+of unstructured data, such as images, videos, documents, or other binary files, into a cloud-based storage solution.

 ###### `blobName`<sup>Required</sup> <a name="blobName" id="@microsoft/terraform-cdk-constructs.azure_storageaccount.Container.addBlob.parameter.blobName"></a>

 - *Type:* string

-The name of the blob to be added.
+The name of the blob to be added, which will be used as the blob's unique identifier within the container.

 ---